Understanding AIAG-VDA DFMEA (SFMEA and DFMEA) for Design and Project Team Members

 Course Materials

-Each participant will receive a seminar manual.
+Each participant will receive a seminar manual and a workbook including all team breakout exercises.

 Note: Omnex does not provide copies of standard(s) during training courses, but clients are encouraged to have their own copy.